History of Otago: Ngāi Tahu and Christianity

 The Pākehā missionaries then realised that their mana as teachers depended on the number of converts they made.
 Watkin's register of baptisms records the explosive result.
 In 1841, he baptised two Māori (one of them intended marrying a Pākehā); in 1842 he baptised three Māori; and then in 1843 he baptised 193 and another 158 before leaving in 1844.
 As many missionaries realised, the Māori transformed Christianity in the process of 'conversion'.
 To the despair of Watkin, the Māori interpreted the Christian karakia in their own way.
 Much to the dismay of the practical Wohlers, the strict moral code of the Old Testament proved infectious.
-When Selwyn preached a 'sermon on contentment with one's lot' the Māori stopped producing food and trade with American whalers fell off abruptly; "the pigs ate the potatoes, the Māori ate the pigs, and there was nothing left."
+When Selwyn preached a 'sermon on contentment with one's lot' the Māori stopped producing food and trade with American whalers fell off abruptly; "the pigs ate the potatoes, the Māori ate the pigs, and there was nothing left".

 At Waikouaiti and Moeraki the Māori refused to work on Sundays.
 Not only did the Māori shape the Christian message to their own beliefs, but they found in the denominational structure a familiar world.
 The different churches proved perfect instruments for sustaining traditional rivalries and animosities while learning Pākehā ways.
-Because the Ngati Toa became Anglican, most of the prominent Ngāi Tahu joined the Wesleyans.
+Because the Ngāti Toa became Anglican, most of the prominent Ngāi Tahu joined the Wesleyans.
 Some villages acknowledged the mana of each denomination's Atua.
 Very small kaiks sometimes built two churches and two schools and the chief at Moeraki made part of his hapu Catholic, part Anglican, and part traditional.
 Among the Māori the generosity and mana of the Pākehā tohunga counted for much.
 The Roman Catholic Bishop, Jean Baptiste Pompallier visited the south in 1840, and poor Watkin watched his flock transfer allegiance to the Papist.
-The worried Wesleyan confided in his journal: "Their mode of worship and wonderful legends would lead me to fear that Popery would prevail over Protestantism."
+The worried Wesleyan confided in his journal: "Their mode of worship and wonderful legends would lead me to fear that Popery would prevail over Protestantism".
 The local Māori, probably with a strong leavening of northern refugees, flocked to the new tohunga.
 His robes and vestments attracted much favourable comment, the pomp of Catholic ritual and liturgy impressed, and some Māori told Watkin to his face that they regretted his 'plain dress and equally plain mode of conducting religious worship'.
 Pompallier baptised freely, unlike the prudent Protestants, and responded with tolerance to Māori dance and tattooing.
 To Watkin's horror, Bishop Pompallier even told the local Māori that Hine, the wife of Maui, was the Virgin Mary.
 The Catholic Church lacked the resources to capitalise upon the Bishop's success and the Wesleyans, left to themselves, regained the lost ground.
 But allegiances remained volatile.
 When Selwyn, walking south, swam a flooded river, an entire village joined his church.